Content marketing is an essential component of any marketing strategy and, when executed well, is a powerful tool for growing your business.

 Optimizing your content for top-performing keywords is a great tactic to increase site traffic.
 In order to convince them to come back, subscribe, or buy your products, however, you’ll need to match your content to the searcher’s intent.

 Search intent can be defined as the reason behind specific keyword searches.
 Understanding why a person is searching allows you to develop a more strategic list of keywords, create content that answers searchers’ queries, and help search engines recognize your content as ‘valuable’.

 When hunting for keywords, remember to pay attention to the following aspects:

 How many people are searching for this keyword every month?
-If the keyword search volume is high, it’s likely that the competition will be high as well.
+If the keyword search volume is high, the competition will likely be high as well.
 To determine your chances of ranking for a specific keyword, consider using tools like Google Keyword Planner, Moz Keyword Difficulty, and Ubersuggest.

 Focus on keywords that are relevant to your business.
-In order for your content to attract users and appear higher in organic rankings, you need to understand the user’s language and the kind of content they’re looking for.
+For your content to attract users and appear higher in organic rankings, you need to understand the user’s language and the kind of content they’re looking for.
 When creating the content brief, use keyword tools to compile a list of all semantically-related keywords and terms.

 It’s also worth noting that your main targeted keyword should be included in the title, introduction, and in some of the sub-headings.
 In the briefing document, highlight the focus keyword to ensure that your writers stay on topic.

 Whether you have a rigid or more flexible workflow, ensure that everyone involved in the content creation process knows how to communicate their progress.
 Inform the writers about the project management tools you use and how they’re expected to update you on their progress.